 While most Marylanders have heard of Francis Scott Key and his poem that inspired the Star Spangled Banner, many may not know the story of the bridge that bears his name.

 The Key Bridge was a major milestone for the development of the Maryland highway system as it completed the Interstate 695 circuit around Baltimore.
-It is also a significant engineering accomplishment – and it remains the second longest continuous truss bridge in the United States.
+It is also a significant engineering accomplishment – and it is one of the longest continuous truss bridges in the United States.

 To address Baltimore’s growing problem with traffic congestion, the State Roads Commission, predecessor of the Maryland Transportation Authority, suggested a second tunnel be constructed to reduce traffic volume through the Baltimore Harbor Tunnel.
 After project proposals proved too expensive, state officials proposed a four-lane bridge that would carry more traffic, allow for transportation of hazardous materials and have lower operating costs than a tunnel.